sewa0815/home-assistant.io/source/_posts/2024-12-01-the-month-of-what-the-heck.markdown

 ## Why December?

-In the previous editions, we had this month in October this year, we decided to move it to December.
+In the previous editions, we had this month in October; this year, we decided to move it to December.
 We figured, the holiday season is perfect for this event. 🎄

 Many of us have a bit more time on our hands during the holidays, whether that’s